unchartedsoftware/aperture-tiles/docs/src/docs/development/advanced/graph-tiling/readme.md

 Graph tiling jobs comprise several configuration and generation phases as described in the [Graph Tiling Process](#graph-tiling-process) section.

-**NOTE**: The graph tiling capabilities of Aperture Tiles are under ongoing development and considered experimental.
+**NOTE**: The graph tiling capabilities of Aperture Tiles are considered experimental.

 ## Graph Tiling Process ##